Apelon-VA/va-isaac-docs/README.md

    va-isaac-gui-pa\app-assembly\target folder.
 Move this datastore folder up one folder.
  - Download and unzip a datastore from Archiva https://va.maestrodev.com/archiva/#browse/gov.vha.solor.modules
  - Build a datastore using the  va-solor-goods project - move the resulting datastore from the va-solor-goods *target* subfolder.

+###REQUIRED hack for having a local copy of isaac-metadata
+Finally, in the project isaac-metadata/isaac-metadata-artifacts - you will need to manually edit the eclipse build path to resolve compiler errors.
+This is because the M2E integration does not know how to execute the code (our custom mojo) which generates the java source files from the metadata source files.

+1. Manually run 'mvn compile' in this project.
+This will create the folder **target/src/generated**
+2. Add the folder isaac-metadata-artifacts/target/src/generated to the source build path in eclipse - and ensure that this folder is also exported to dependent projects.

+If you manually change any of the metadata in isaac-metadata - you will have to manually run **mvn compile** in this project, to produce the updated java source for eclipse to consume.

 ##Netbeans Configuration Notes
 To be written by a netbeans user...